f500/ansible-bash/README.md

 Requirements
 ------------

-Debian Wheezy with the package python-pycurl and python-software-properties installed.
+Debian Wheezy/Jessie/Stretch with the package python-pycurl and python-software-properties installed.

 Example Playbook
 -------------------------